X

 When visiting your selected showroom, be sure to bring along your room measurements, as the designers there can provide valuable guidance regarding the appropriate sofa size for your space.

-Key Takeaway: A sofa's visual impact depends entirely on proportional relationship to its surrounding space, meaning showroom impressions prove deceptive without context.
+Key Takeaway: A sofa's visual impact depends entirely on its proportional relationship to the surrounding space, meaning showroom impressions prove deceptive without context.
 Bringing room measurements and photographs allows designers to recommend appropriate scale and silhouette rather than leaving you to discover spatial incompatibility after delivery.

 Shop Around and Find the Best Deal